 Choosing what to plant can also be a challenge.
 A little Chinese American girl helps her mother with the garden and notices that theirs is much different from their neighbors’ gardens.
 Her garden requires deeper digging, and produces dark green ugly plants instead of sweet-smelling flowers.
 She’s sad that her garden isn’t as nice until it’s time to harvest her ugly vegetables.
 Her mother makes the most aromatic and delicious soup with them, and when the neighbors come to investigate that wonderful smell, she realizes that her garden is pretty special too. [picture book, ages 4 and up]

-4. Seeds of Change: Wangari’s Gift to the World by Jen Cullerton Johnson
+4. Seeds of Change: Wangari’s Gift to the World by Jen Cullerton Johnson, illustrated by Sonia Lynn Sadler

-There are a few wonderful picture book about Wangari Maathai.
-Seeds of Change is great because it come with lesson plans.
-I’ve included four picture book biographies on Wangari Maathai as each tells another facet of the her story.
+There are a few wonderful picture books about Wangari Maathai.
+Seeds of Change is great because it comes with lesson plans.
+I’ve included four picture book biographies on Wangari Maathai as each tells another facet of her story.

 Wangari learned to respect and love trees from her mother in Kenya.
-Although it was unusual for girls to get an education, Wangari went ever further, studying at college to become a scientist in the United States.
+Although it was unusual for girls to get an education, Wangari went even further, studying at college to become a scientist in the United States.
 When she returned, the landscape was much different.
 Trees were cut down for timber and coffee plantations but the ecosystem suffered.
-She decided to plant trees, and worked tirelessly with other women to create a transformation.
+She decided to plant trees and worked tirelessly with other women to create a transformation.
 Her efforts were noticed by those who wanted to stop her and she was arrested, but that still didn’t stop her.
-In 2004, she won the Nobel Peace Prize, as well as lead her people as Kenya’s Minster of the Environment. [biography picture book, ages 6 and up]
+In 2004, she won the Nobel Peace Prize, as well as led her people as Kenya’s Minister of the Environment. [biography picture book, ages 6 and up]

 3. Mama Miti: Wangari Maathai and the Trees of Kenya by Donna Jo Napoli, illustrated by Kadir Nelson

 This picture book about Wangari Maathai shows how she affected the lives of poor women in Kenya.
 She gave them tree seedlings to plant as a solution to the poverty that they faced.
 The miburi muiru provided edible fruits; the mukinduri was excellent for firewood; the muheregendi leaves make good animal fodder; the murigono’s branches made great stakes for training yam vines; and the murigoya leaves would ripen bananas.
 Finally, the muringa, the giant sacred fig, acts as nature’s filter to clean streams.
-Wangari’s training as a biologist and her desire to help her people of Kenya transformed her country, seedling by seedling.
+Wangari’s training as a biologist and her desire to help the people of Kenya transformed her country, seedling by seedling. [biography picture book, ages 4 and up]

 2. Miss Rumphius by Barbara Cooney